 How to make apple fig flatbread

-The complete list of ingredients to make this flatbread pizza is above.
+The complete list of ingredients to make this recipe is above.
 Below are notes about some of the ingredients, along with ideas for substitutes.

 Prepare: Rinse and dry the arugula, apples, and figs. Slice the apples into wedges and the figs into quarters and set aside.
 If you are using a baking sheet, line it with parchment paper.